-Benefit: The Normal Service Retirement Benefit as determined above.
-A benefit that begins before age 55 (or Rule of 80, if earlier) is reduced by one-half of one percent for each month before age 55.
+Benefit: The Normal Service Retirement Benefit as determined above, reduced by one-half of one percent for each month before age 55.

 3. Disability Benefit:

 Eligibility: Accumulation of six months of service and inability to engage in substantial gainful activity.